ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/troubleshooting.md

 When things are not working correctly, there are several techniques to help you figure out what's going wrong.

+> You might find this [visual guide] to troubleshooting kubernetes deployments useful.

 #### Pods / Events

 Generally, the first step will be: